deimosfr/mytechnotebook/docs/Servers/Authentication/Kerberos/apache-sso-ad-kerberos.md

 - Creation of a user account for each service.
 I advise you to choose a name that allows you to identify the service concerned, for example intranet-1 in the Active Directory.

+!!! warning

-{{< alert context="warning" text="Do not choose a username that already exists as a domain controller name or as a computer name" />}}
+    Do not choose a username that already exists as a domain controller name or as a computer name

 - Generation of a KeyTab.
 This file is used to authenticate the Kerberized server (here the Web server) to the KDC: